department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/EVSS to LH Migration Delivery Plan.md

 Out of Scope:
-- Validate - is not used today so migration is not required
+- Validate - is not used today so migration is not required (update June 2024 - Team 2 is migrating this endpoint for testing purposes)
 - Common API - removed from scope because Veteran Verification API is available as alternate

 Delivery deadline: Original sunset date for EVSS August 2023 - new date TBD